How to Find Daily Encouragement from 'the Lord Is My Shepherd' in Psalm 23

 Some scholars have noted that the second section of this Psalm could refer to ancient shepherding practices of feeding the sheep off of raised tables and using oil to keep flies away.
 Others connect these descriptions with how soldiers prepared for big battles with a feast and an anointing of oil.
 Either way, the illustrations reference David’s life.
 The main theme of the Psalm is, as David wrote, “You are with me.”
 God is with us, always close, in every moment.
 Taking hold of that truth will raise our level of trust that we are never alone, we are looked after, and we always have reason to hope.

-Other Scriptures That Talk about God as a Shepherd
+Other Scriptures That Talk about 'The Lord Is My Shepherd'

 God is described by several in the Old Testament as a shepherd, perhaps because so many in the culture knew the responsibility that the work entailed.